HHansen6534/CST_305_Dylan-Haley/README.md

 # CST_305_Dylan-Haley
-This is our repository for CST 305- Computer Graphics Lecture &amp; Lab
+This is our repository for CST 305- Computer Graphics Lecture & Lab

 Project 1 - ReadME.md file contents